 As a parent, you play an integral role in the career development of your student.
-This is an exciting yet difficult time in your student’s life.
-As they face big decisions, you can support your student by being a non-judgmental and active listener, keeping an open mind to their ideas, and assisting them in finding relevant information.
+This is an exciting yet challenging time in your student’s life.
+As they face big decisions, you can support them by being a non-judgmental and active listener, keeping an open mind to their ideas, and assisting them in finding relevant career information.

-Career Services is here to support your student’s career development—encourage them to visit us to learn about the resources available to them.
+Career Services is here to support your student’s career development — encourage them to visit us to learn about the resources available.
 Some of these resources are listed below.

-We also welcome hearing from parents about internship and/or full time positions at your workplace.
-Please feel free to email us this information and we will take steps to promote to students and alumni.
+We also welcome hearing from parents about internships or full-time positions at your workplace.
+Please feel free to email us this information, and we will take steps to promote it to students and alumni.